 3. Approval from the school chapter and support from the HOSA chapter advisor, school principal, and parent/guardian.

 4. Must be currently enrolled in a secondary or postsecondary/ collegiate program or have related employment within the state of Utah.

 5. The state officer must abide by the contract of Utah HOSA’s insurance policy in regards to travel and driving.
 The current rules will be posted in the Utah HOSA State Officer application guide.

 A. The president shall preside at the State HOSA conferences and at all HOSA officer meetings, and develop with the assistance of the Executive Council and the HOSA state staff, an annual program of work.

-F. The post-secondary officer shall promote the growth and development of their HOSA division in accordance with the annual program of work.
+E. The post-secondary officer shall promote the growth and development of their HOSA division in accordance with the annual program of work

 Section 4.
 State Executive Council Duties

-The elected representative body of the Health Science Students of America shall be the State Executive Council.
+The elected representative body of the Utah HOSA Future Health Professionals shall be known as the State Executive Council.
 The essential function of the council shall be program development, program implementation, and public relations.
 The State Executive Council shall have the following responsibilities:

 Section 5.
 Advisors